-The Board and Ahpra are working with government, health services and others to support the registered health workforce during the COVID-19 pandemic.
+The National Boards and Ahpra are working with government, health services and others to support the registered health workforce during the COVID-19 pandemic.

 Visit the Ahpra website for the latest COVID-19 updates.

 The NMBA is aware that there are many continuing professional development (CPD) activities that are COVID-safe options and many CPD programs and providers have now adapted their programs to be COVID-safe.
 We encourage you to continue to do CPD that is relevant to your context of practice and your current work environment.
 Nurses and midwives are reminded that the following learning opportunities may also contribute to CPD hours:

 The NMBA believes that most nurses and midwives will be meeting their CPD requirements through new learning related to COVID-19.
 However, we understand they may not have kept their usual CPD records and reflections.

 You must answer all renewal questions honestly and accurately.
 If you believe you have met the CPD requirements, you can declare this at renewal even if you haven’t kept relevant records.
 The NMBA will not be auditing nurses and midwives against the CPD standard this year, although we may still take action against a nurse or midwife who makes false declarations at renewal.

 Keep reading below for FAQs covering general information about how to renew your registration.